jflam/jflam.github.io/content/2021-12-13/index.md

 and it's on a steeper slope of improvement.

 I know I'll be watching this area closely and learning.
-It's tempting to want to dismiss this because of on this technology.
+It's tempting to want to dismiss this because of the dystopian takes on this technology.
 But that's not an excuse to ignore it or try to block it.
 Technology is chaotic neutral and can't be un-invented.
 It's up to all of us to create a better experience for ourselves using it.

 {{ youtube(id="cSp1dM2Vj48")}}